samurai-x/samurai-x/samurai-x2/docs/source/plugins/sx-actions.rst

     def handler(info)

-*info* is a dictionary containing information about the situation in which the action is emitted.
+*info* is a dictionary (i.e. a :class:`ActionInfo` instance) containing information about the situation in which the action is emitted.
 It can also contain information the user provided in the so-called action line.
 We call that *info* dictionary the "parameter dictionary".
 It contains parameters.

+If the handler tries to access items that do not exist in the *info*, a warning is printed to the log.

 For example, let's say you want to spawn a firefox instance pointing to http://www.python.org when the user presses Meta+F.